oyooyo/audiocube/docs/devices/storyland/index.md

 The audio files that the device plays are ultimately MP3 files.
 The device is a bit picky though and will not simply play all MP3 files.
 It is not 100% clear yet what characteristics a MP3 file needs to have to be compatible, but here's a few hints:

-- The audio files shipped with the device use a sample rate of 44100 Hz, so that sample rate should be safe to use
 - The device *might* have problems playing MP3 files with ID3 metadata in the latest version v2.4.
 The audio files shipped with the device seem to use ID3 version v2.3 instead, so if you have the possibility, it might be a good idea to use ID3v2.3 as well just to avoid any potential problems.
 - It might be necessary to store the filename (without extension, for example "L0016") in the title field of the ID3v2 tag
+- The audio files shipped with the device use a sample rate of 44100 Hz, so that sample rate should be safe to use.
+However, the device is probably capable of playing all kinds of bit rates and sample rates

-See [here](https://github.com/oyooyo/audiocube/issues/1#issuecomment-750953311) for more information.
+See [here](https://github.com/oyooyo/audiocube/issues/1#issuecomment-750953311) for a discussion on this.

 ### Encryption